 - The Practitioner-level Professional Certification will demonstrate mastery of applying best practices and leading others in their use.
 The achievement of Certified Professional Technical Communicator – Practitioner designation will be a test and an evaluation of work product.

-- The Expert-level Professional Certification requirements will be similar to the previous CPTC program, requiring a set of work products and interviews.
-Those who have already achieved Certified Professional Technical Communicator under the old program will be automatically grandfathered into the Certified Professional Technical Communicator – Expert Certification level.
+- The Expert-level Professional Certification requirements will be similar to the previous CPTC program, requiring a set of work products and expert interviews.
+(Those who have already achieved Certified Professional Technical Communicator under the old program will be automatically grandfathered into the Certified Professional Technical Communicator – Expert Certification level.)

 Foundational Certification will be available first, with the higher-level certifications opening soon after.

-When the program re-opens, more information on the test process, body of knowledge, and continuing education requirements will be available on these pages.
+Please refer back to this Web page.
+When Foundation certification launces, more information on the test process, registration, and continuing education requirements will be posted.
 STC appreciates your understanding and continued support as we work to improve this important program.